 Best for Ease of Use: Shopify

-*We averaged third-party user review sites like Capterra and G2.
+*We averaged third-party user reviews from sites like Capterra and G2

 Overall, Shopify’s intuitive POS and ecommerce features, along with its extensive community and professional resources, make it better in the ease of use category.

 Best Customer Support: Shopify